TheNewbieWoodworker/TheNewbieWoodworker.github.io/sawstop/pcs/fence/setup/sawstop-fence-setup.md

 If you have any questions or comments, please feel free to leave them below, or email me directly using the Menu in the upper right-hand corner.

+## Change Log

+> 2019-04-08 16:20 PDT: First release with this change log.

+-end of document-